samlaubscher/Bristol-Blackbook/README.md

 - To then remove the origin link to this repository from your IDE, type ***git remote rm origin***.

 - Alternatively, you can download the repository directly as a compressed ZIP folder from the ***Code*** dropdown box, underneath the ***Clone*** section.
-Unpack this ZIP folder into your desired location.
+Unpack this ZIP folder into your virtual environment location.

 - When the project is successfully cloned or downloaded and opened in the correct directory, you need to install any dependancies and requirements by typing ***pip3 install -r requirements.txt*** into your IDE's terminal window.